MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 V1.7:
 - Implemented tone indication (800 Hz) for first crossing of base A from inside to outside the course in the training mode, when an event started inside of the course
 - Direction in the Locations.lua for "Live Position & Direction" set to 0.0

+V1.8: Change in identification of telemetry sensors with aim to mitigate issues with their names

 <a name="Developmentplan"></a>
 ## 14. Development plan